Cupertino South | 07/30/2018-08/10/2018

 Craig Kabert is very much looking forward to his new role as the Site Administrator for the Los Altos and Cupertino locations.
 During the school year, he teaches and is attending San Francisco State University to obtain his Special Education Credential.
 Craig has been teaching and working in public, private and charter schools for the past eight school years.
 He plans on using this experience to help make camp an inspiring and fun experience for his campers and staff.

-Kelly Higashi, Writing Ranger
+Kristina Becker, Writing Ranger

 Sally Fox, Writing Ranger (1st Grade)